OUR OPINION: Cheers and Jeers for the 2023 Iowa Legislature

 In this space, we've previously expressed concerns about a provision in a sweeping educational bill that would ban from school libraries books or other materials that depict sex acts.
 (Religious texts would be exempted.)

 While we would support efforts to remove truly pornographic or obscence materials from libraries, we fear the new law will be frought with abuses.
-We're not comforted by Kim Reynolds declaration that she wants to require all school districts to restrict a school book if one district does it.
+We're not comforted by Reynolds' declaration that she wants to require all school districts to restrict a school book if just one district does it.

 As Randy Evans, executive director of the Iowa Freedom of Information Council, wrote earlier this year, "The idea of banning books runs counter to most people’s concept of freedom."